CARE-SM/CARE-SM-docs/docs/data_elements.md

 **Data visualization**

- A record indicating whether the patient has donated biological samples (such as blood, tissue, or DNA) for long-term storage in a biobank.
-This representation includes information on the type of samples collected and date of collection.
+A record indicating whether the patient has donated biological samples for long-term storage in a biobank.
+This entry includes information on the type of samples collected, the date of collection, the sample accession number, and details about the biobank.

 <p align="center">
     <a href="https://raw.githubusercontent.com/CARE-SM/CARE-Semantic-Model/main/images/obo/CARE-SM-obo-Biobank.drawio.png" target="_blank">